Want to explore rural Nagaland? Visit Longwa, In Mon, and experience the life of headhunting Naga tribe.

-Nagaland has always been a mystery to the outside world, with a very little being known about this as-often-termed ‘godforsaken’ place.
-Considered as the ‘wild east’ Nagaland is home to some 16-odd headhunting tribes, who, until very recently, valiantly fought off any intruders.
-They would chop-off their enemy’s head and ostentatiously hang it on the entrance of their house as a showpiece, with a simple belief that more heads one claimed the better is his reputation.
-And to tell you the truth, this was prevalent in many places in Nagaland until the late 20th century, before the British missionaries came and finally turned the entire state into a big Christian community.
+Considered as the ‘wild east’ Nagaland is home to many headhunting tribes, who, until very recently and valiantly, fought off intruders.
+They would chop-off their enemy’s head and ostentatiously hang it on the entrance.
+And this was prevalent in many places across Nagaland until the late 20th century.

-Though of course, Nagaland, as we know it today, is only a remaining shadow of its once fierce self, and much of the south of the state has already been fairly developed, in the north, however, one can still find tribespeople in exotic attire who continue to live a traditional lifestyle (minus the headhunting ritual of course).
+Though of course, Nagaland, as we know it today, is only a remaining shadow of its once fierce self, we can still find tribal Naga people in exotic attire looking just as dangerous (minus the headhunting ritual of course).

 A King With 60 Wives